My child has

 It is true that some children can have side effects from a shot, just as they can when taking a medication.
 But it is important to know that most side effects are minor and temporary, such as a sore arm or fever.
 Choosing not vaccinate your child has far greater risks.
 As an example: Chickenpox cause red, itchy bumps that can lead to skin infections and seizures.
 If your child has the chickenpox and exposes a child that is too young or too ill to be immunized, that child could wind up critically ill, hospitalized, or could even die due to complications.
 For a list of vaccines and their possible side effects, click here.
 We urge you to not only read them, but to use them to ask questions of your child's doctor, and to voice any fears you may have during your appointment.

 Yes, this is true.
-Vaccine-preventable diseases can cause serious complications in people who have chronic illnesses, such as influenza in those who have asthma, heart disease, cancer, and diabetes.
-If your child is sick, he or she may still be able to receive a vaccine, depending on which vaccine is needed and the type and severity of the illness.
-Talk with your health care provider and learn more about the vaccines recommended for your child’s age, health status, and lifestyle, especially if you have a chronic or serious health condition.
+There are some uncommon circumstances when certain people should not be given vaccines such as those who are getting cancer chemotherapy or those with immune deficiencies.
+However, vaccine-preventable diseases can cause serious complications in people who have chronic illnesses, such as influenza in those who have asthma, heart disease, cancer, and diabetes.
+Most children who have minor illnesses can still get their recommended vaccines depending on which vaccine is needed and the type and severity of the illness.
+Talk with your health care provider and learn more about the vaccines recommended for your child's age, health status, and lifestyle, especially if you have a chronic or serious health condition.